Useful Resources for Graduate Students

 On the Cornell Graduate School web site you will find all Graduate School forms, the Code of Legislation of the Graduate Faculty, information regarding student services and financial aid, and much more.

 Graduate Student Assistantships

 Cornell's Graduate Student Assistantships policy may be dry reading, but all graduate students should at least peruse it in order to understand their legal obligations and protections.
-In particular, if you fail to uphold your responsibilities, the university can legally force you to repay your stipend.

 The University Faculty website is an important source for academic policies.

 Student Free Time.
 No review sessions or other academic activities should be scheduled between 4:25 p.m. and 7:30 p.m.
 (This time period is reserved for extracurricular activities.)